Zelmoghazy/esp32-ethernet-lan8720/README.md

 > What is more, if you are not using PSRAM in your design, GPIO16 and GPIO17 are also available to output the reference clock.

-- Using the third way of generating the reference clock, I wont really need the 50 MHz of the external oscillator I can use the ESP32 internal PLL to generate the reference clock and avoid the headache of `GPIO0` all together.
+- Using the third way of generating the reference clock, I won't really need the 50 MHz of the external oscillator I can use the ESP32 internal PLL to generate the reference clock and avoid the headache of `GPIO0` all together.
-- My DEVKIT contained `GPIO17` which outputs an Inverted output of 50MHz APLL clock which was found to be the most stable option for long signal wires.
+- My dev-kit contains `GPIO17` which outputs an Inverted output of 50MHz APLL clock and was found to be the most stable option for long signal wires.
 - The only thing needed was to disable the external oscillator all together and use the ESP32 clock instead.

 ![alt text](./Images/image-10.png)

-- After examining the datasheet you can remove connection by moving the 33 ohm resistors.
+- After reviewing the LAN8720 datasheet, I discovered that the oscillator connection can be entirely removed by repositioning the 33-ohm resistors.

-- I didnt want to modify the board so I just soldered the enable pin of the oscillator to the `NC` and just grounded the `NC` permanently this way I can still revert to the previous workaround If I wanted to.
+- I didnt want to modify the board and fortunately the oscillator has an enable pin, so I just soldered the enable pin of the oscillator to the `NC` in the LAN8720 and just grounded the `NC` permanently, this way I can still revert to the previous workarounds If I wanted to.

 ![alt text](./Images/image-11.png)